Diffusal

 Series are not pre-registered.
 They are created automatically on first interaction.

-When a mint or trade references a seriesId, the SeriesRegistry checks if the series exists.
+When a trade references a seriesId, the SeriesRegistry checks if the series exists.
 If yes, it validates the series is not expired and proceeds.
 If no, it decodes and validates the parameters (verifying the hash matches seriesId, pairId is registered, expiry is at least 1 hour in the future, and strike > 0), then registers the series and proceeds.

 2. Trading Phase